file-get-contents/compose-park/command-entrypoint/README.md

-# command
+# command and entrypoint
-this plaything use command and entrypoint property.
+this plaything use "command" and "entrypoint" property.

     cd command-entrypoint
     docker compose up --build